Dundalk FC owner Peak6 to create 160 jobs in Belfast

 Among the companies it owns are Apex Clearing, Evil Geniuses, and National Flood Services.
 It also has a 25 per cent stake in Bournemouth Football Club.

-“Our strength in financial technology, cloud solutions and emerging areas such as artificial intelligence and machine learning, continues to attract businesses to invest here and capitalise on our growing expertise to help them grow their businesses,” she added.
+“Our strength in financial technology, cloud solutions and emerging areas such as artificial intelligence and machine learning continues to attract businesses to invest here and capitalise on our growing expertise to help them grow their businesses.”